The MASSIVE Survey. XX. A Triaxial Stellar Dynamical Measurement of the Supermassive Black Hole Mass and Intrinsic Galaxy Shape of Giant Radio Galaxy NGC 315: Observations

 \subsubsection{Central stellar kinematics}

 We observed the central $5''{\times} 7''$ of \ngc\ using the two-slit IFS mode of Gemini Multi-Object Spectrograph (GMOS) on the Gemini North Telescope with 1000 hexagonal lenslets (each with a projected diameter of $0\farcs2$).
 Ten science exposures of 1200 seconds each were obtained, totaling 3.3 hours of on-source and simultaneous observations of a $5'' {\times} 3\farcs5$ region of sky offset by ${\sim}1'$ from the galaxy.
 The R$400$-G$5305$ grating with the CaT filter was used to cover the wavelength range $7800{-}9330$~\AA.
-The median seeing was $0\farcs6$ FWHM, and the median spectral resolution (determined from arc lamp lines for each lenslet) was $2.5$ \AA\ FWHM.
+The median spectral resolution (determined from arc lamp lines for each lenslet) was $2.5$ \AA\ FWHM.
 Details of the data processing procedure are described in MASSIVE Paper~XIII \citep{eneetal2019}.

 We co-add the spectra from a group of adjacent GMOS lenslets to achieve a threshold signal-to-noise ratio ($S/N$) of 125.
 This binning procedure results in 248 high-quality spectra covering the central region of \ngc.
 One difference in this step from \citet{eneetal2019} is that a symmetric binning scheme over the four quadrants of the galaxy was used in that work, while here we perform the binning over the entire GMOS FOV without this assumption.
 This difference only introduces minor adjustments in how the GMOS lenslets are grouped spatially; the stellar kinematics are measured for each bin without any symmetry assumption in both analyses.